-This course explores the nature of acting through the medium of the human voice.
-The curriculum explores narration, expressive reading, diction, and vocal refinement.
-It introduces students to basic audio technology and recording equipment.
-The course also covers lip-synchronization techniques in animation and culminates in a series of practical exercises in both 2D and 3D animation.
+This 3D animation course explores acting through the medium of the human voice, including narration, expressive reading, diction, lip-synchronization techniques, and vocal refinement.

 ANI 399 Special Topics in Animation (3 cr.)

 The content of this course may change each time it's offered.
 It is for the purpose of offering a new or specialized course of interest to the faculty or students that is not covered by the courses in the current catalog.